damo-cv/ELSA/README.md

 </div>

 Self-attention is powerful in modeling long-range dependencies, but it is weak in local finer-level feature learning.
-The performance of local self-attention (LSA) is just on par with convolution and inferior to dynamic filters, which puzzles researchers on whether to use LSA or its counterparts, which one is better, and what makes LSA mediocre.
+As shown in Figure 1, the performance of local self-attention (LSA) is just on par with convolution and inferior to dynamic filters, which puzzles researchers on whether to use LSA or its counterparts, which one is better, and what makes LSA mediocre.
 In this work, we comprehensively investigate LSA and its counterparts.
 We find that the devil lies in the generation and application of spatial attention.